 In 2005, the congregation sold its large campus on Cutting Blvd., invested the proceeds, and began renting space from Christ Lutheran Church on Ashbury Ave.
 While “camping” with the Lutherans, the congregation solidified its identity as a community of believers and deepened their spiritual practice together.
 One previous student has even described Mira Vista as being somewhat “monastic” in their commitments to shared meals, contemplative practice, and serious spiritual inquiry.

 As spirit-filled contemplatives, the congregation does a great job of “being” church right here and now, but does struggle with how to share this bounty more effectively so as to ensure a sustainable future.
 Therefore, the congregation called Rev. Dr. Melinda V. McLain in Fall 2014 with the express purpose of discerning and implementing a new, sustainable model of ministry.
 Since then, McLain and the congregation have come to understand that the congregation’s three passions: food, justice, and the arts could be well-lived out by becoming a café church.

-The plan outlines a community café operating with a triple bottom-line of financial sustainability, social service benefits, and spiritual development.
-We continue to refine our plan and are now searching for the right real estate, funding for the co-working space development, and the development of a marketing strategy and plan. the GOOD table is also beginning to operate in two “pop-up” forms: pastoral “community office hours” at a coffee shop in Richmond and live music each first Sunday evening at El Cerrito Natural Grocery.
+The plan outlines a community café operating with a triple bottom-line of financial sustainability, social service benefits, and spiritual development. the GOOD table is currently operating in two “pop-up” forms: pastoral “community office hours” at a coffee shop in Richmond and live music each first and third Sunday evening at El Cerrito Natural Grocery.
 These pop-ups help us understand how to do this sort of community ministry, learn from the community what they need and desire, and begin to develop a customer base for the proposed enterprise.